AmirShkolnik/DivingCenter/README_v.0.1.md

 ## Future Features

-Here are some future feature suggestions for the "Cups of Joy" project:
+Here are some future feature suggestions for the "Diving Center" project:

 ### Search Bar Enhancements